SareProject/sare/README.md

-# Cryptopia-Wrappers
+# Cryptopia

-Wrappers Library for Cryptopia
+A Quantum-Safe encryption tool.